SUSE/ha-sap-terraform-deployments/aws/README.md

 The usage of already existing network resources (vpc and security groups) can be done configuring the `terraform.tfvars` file and adjusting some variables.
 The example of how to use them is available at [terraform.tfvars.example](terraform.tfvars.example).

+**Important: In order to use the deployment with an already existing vpc, it must have an internet gateway attached.**

 ### Relevant Details

 There are some fixed values used throughout the terraform configuration: